Katy has worked both for tutoring companies and as a private tutor for 5 years.

 Pros: Easy to Find, Verified Tutor Credentials, Easy Payment

-Tutoring companies are all over.
-Most you will find are nation-wide with chains in your area.
-These locations are well-established and a lot of their information can be found online.
+Tutoring companies are all over the place.
+There are many national chains in your area.
+These locations are well-established, and a lot of their information can be found online.
 Hiring a tutoring company has the added benefit of giving you confidence that the tutor you will work with has passed a background check and has some level of tutoring qualifications.

 A tutoring business may be the best choice for someone who needs a tutor with a specific specialty.